Liugaga-vvv/scenarios/python/challenge-government-office/step1.md

 Your task is to write a Python function called `search_document` that takes in two parameters:

-- `inventory` (a dictionary): represents the current inventory of the office where the keys are the document names and the values are the locations where the documents are stored
+- `inventory` (a dictionary): represents the current inventory of the office where the keys are the document names and the values are the locations where the documents are stored.
-- `document_name` (a string): represents the name of the document that needs to be searched
+- `document_name` (a string): represents the name of the document that needs to be searched.

 ## Example Usage